Ideas for Low-Cost Kids Ministry Events

 Building events around relationships instead of stuff nobody remembers anyway.

-Tom volunteered host game show his house because basement has more space and fewer rules.
+Tom volunteered to host a game show at his house because his basement has more space and fewer rules.

-Sarah wants organize cooking thing using food pantry donations which is either brilliant or disaster waiting happen.
+Sarah wants to organize a cooking thing using food pantry donations which is either brilliant or a disaster waiting to happen.

-Jessica suggested outdoor movie using church building as screen which sounds terrible but kids would love it.
+Jessica suggested an outdoor movie using the church building as a screen which sounds terrible but kids would love it.

-Kids asking when can do indoor camping again because want bring friends who never been church.
+Kids are asking when we can do indoor camping again because they want to bring friends who've never been to church.

-That's when know cheap events working.
-Families excited about next one volunteering help instead of just showing up expecting be entertained.
+That's when you know cheap events are working.
+Families excited about the next one and volunteering to help instead of just showing up expecting to be entertained.

-Marcus who used complain about every church event?
-Asked if can do talent show every month because has more jokes share with world.
+Marcus who used to complain about every church event?
+Asked if we can do a talent show every month because he has more jokes to share with the world.

-Emma who discovered camping through sheet tent thing?
-Parents planning real camping trip summer because won't stop talking about how amazing it was.
+Emma who discovered camping through the sheet tent thing?
+Her parents are planning a real camping trip this summer because she won't stop talking about how amazing it was.

-That's what good events do regardless cost.
-Create experiences expand kids' worlds bring families together instead of just killing time.
+That's what good events do regardless of cost.
+Create experiences that expand kids' worlds and bring families together instead of just killing time.

-Sometimes best adventures happen when work with what have instead of complaining about what don't have.
+Sometimes the best adventures happen when you work with what you have instead of complaining about what you don't have.